knicholson32/unabridged/README.md

 ## TODO
 - [X] Remove beets-audible items from this project and set Docker to make the required changes / installation as apart of the build process
+- [ ] Consider moving to stand-alone `audible-cli` install so Python is not required at all.
+What would the speed implications be?